Freedom of religion in Mongolia: Restrictions on religious freedom

 Until the past year, almost all mosques throughout the country were registered as branches of one central Islamic organization.
 Then, during the reporting period, the Ministry of Justice and Home Affairs clarified that each mosque needed to seek additional approvals from local authorities in its area.
 This separate registration generally proceeded smoothly.
 However, one mosque in Darkhan-Uul aimag was told that the aimag legislature had approved its application; but the mosque did not receive documentation, leaving it unable to register with the Ministry of Justice and Home Affairs.

 The Muslim community in Ulaanbaatar reported that authorities were helpful in assisting its efforts to construct a mosque, including donating land for the site.

 Unregistered religious institutions are often able to function in practice but potentially face difficulties with authorities and are unable to sponsor foreign clergy for visas.
 Visa problems especially affect Christian churches, many of which depend on foreign clergy.

 There were no reports of religious prisoners or detainees or of forced religious conversions.

 Religions in Mongolia are unequal in funding for their activities.
 Buddhism was destroyed almost totally under Communist rule, and it lacks resources for adequate recovery.
 By contrast, Christian and especially Protestant organizations have significantly more funds coming from abroad for their missionary activities.
 This results in Christianity spreading faster than the traditional religions of Mongolia, Buddhism and Shamanism.

-Societal abuses and discrimination

-There were few reports of societal abuses or discrimination based on religious belief or practice in the period covered by this report.
-Citizens generally were tolerant of the beliefs of others; however, because in the past humanitarian assistance was accompanied by proselytizing activity, there was some friction between foreign Christian missionary groups and citizens.
-Some social conservatives have criticized foreign influences on youth and children, including foreign religions and the alleged use of material incentives to attract converts.